Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 {}

-Asynchronously package a set of previously generated banners into a single ZIP archive for download.
+Asynchronously package a set of previously generated assets — any output type (JPEG, PNG, WEBP, AVIF, PDF, MP4, GIF, HTML5 bundle) — into a single ZIP archive for download.
 Provide a callback_url to receive a webhook notification when the export is ready, containing the archive URL.

 Authorizations: